Ringo Starr: 1973–1979: Ringo to Ringo the 4th

-1980s
+1980–1989: Stop and Smell the Roses, Old Wave, and public social work

 On 19 May 1980, Starr and Barbara Bach survived a car crash in Surrey, England.

 Following Lennon's murder in December 1980, Harrison modified the lyrics of a song he had originally written for Starr, "All Those Years Ago", as a tribute to their former bandmate.
 Released as a Harrison single in 1981, the track, which included Starr's drum part and overdubbed backing vocals by McCartney, peaked at number two in the US charts and number 13 in the UK.
 Later that year, Starr released Stop and Smell the Roses, featuring songs produced by Nilsson, McCartney, Harrison, Ronnie Wood and Stephen Stills.
 The album's lead single, the Harrison-composed "Wrack My Brain", reached number 38 in the US charts, but failed to chart in the UK.
 Lennon had offered a pair of songs for inclusion on the album – "Nobody Told Me" and "Life Begins at 40" – but following his death, Starr did not feel comfortable recording them.
 Soon after the murder, Starr and his girlfriend Barbara Bach flew to New York City to be with Lennon's widow Yoko Ono.
 (Note: From 1981 onwards, Starr also worked on McCartney's solo recordings for the first time.
 With Martin producing the sessions, Starr's playing appeared on the McCartney albums Tug of War (1982), Pipes of Peace (1983) and Give My Regards to Broad Street (1984).)

 Following Stop and Smell the Roses, Starr's recording projects were beset with problems.
 After completing Old Wave in 1982 with producer Joe Walsh, he was unable to find a record company willing to release the album in the UK or the US.
 In 1987, he abandoned sessions in Memphis for a planned country album, produced by Chips Moman, after which Moman was blocked by a court injunction from issuing the recordings.
-Starr narrated the 1984–1986 series of the children's animated television series Thomas & Friends, a Britt Allcroft production based on the books by the Reverend W. Awdry.
+Starr narrated the first and second seasons of the children's television series Thomas & Friends, a Britt Allcroft production based on the books by the Reverend W. Awdry.
 For a single season in 1989, Starr also portrayed the character Mr. Conductor in the American Thomas & Friends spin-off, Shining Time Station.